-Zinc is a foundational mineral and one of the most common deficiencies in the world.
-Zinc is essential to human and animal growth patterns and has an essential role in the development of hormones and immune molecules.
+Zinc deficiency is a common problem throughout the world that contributes to many unwanted health problems.
+Zinc is a foundational mineral that is essential to human and animal growth patterns and has an essential role in the development of hormones and immune molecules.
 Zinc is one of the best mineral supplements to boost and balance out a tired and over stimulated immune system.
 This article goes into detail on 15 zinc deficiency symptoms and best food sources.

 Experts predict that almost 2 billion people which is roughly 25% of the world’s population is deficient in zinc (1).
 This is thought to be from inadequate consumption through the individual’s diet.
 From a functional health perspective there is a lot more zinc deficiency in our society due to poor biochemical pathways.

 When we have poor blood sugar signaling due to a diet that is high in sugar and carbohydrates we are unable to adequately absorb zinc.
 Individuals with leaky gut syndrome often will develop a zinc deficiency from poor absorption.

 Consuming high amounts of phytic acids in grains and legumes can adversely affect zinc levels.
 The regular use of non-steroidal anti-inflammatory drugs (NSAIDs) depletes zinc levels in the body as well.